miker704/Strife/patches2.md

 - Added Backend function that executes in the change dm Server name function to take the current user and create a   message indicating that they have changed the name of the dm server and send this message and a request to resync the dm server for all dmserver members currently in the chat room.
 - Fixed Tranmission state cable to update changes to a usser dms if they are in a dmserver currently changes to username, avatar or banner will activate this change.
 - Added better validation to dmServer name in dm server model.rb, the length is only allowed to be 1-100 characters in length while and can be null for initial setup only.
-- Finalized _user.json.jbuilder for patch v4.
+- Finalized users : _user.json.jbuilder for patch v4.
+- Finalized servers : explore.json.jbuilder for patch v4.

 ### Front-End Changes